DFE-Digital/register-trainee-teachers/docs/authentication.md

 Register has three sign in modes and only one is active at a time.
 `Settings.features.sign_in_method` selects which one.

-- `dfe-sign-in` is the default and is used in staging, sandbox, pen, production data and production.
+- `dfe-sign-in` is the default and is used in staging, sandbox, production data and production.
-- `otp` is the fallback for when DfE Sign-in (DSI) is unavailable.
+- `otp` is the fallback for when DSI is unavailable.
 - `persona` is used in development, review and QA.

 ## Basic Auth